-This year's Taste of Savannah takes place on Nov.
-14 from 1-5 p.m. at the Historic Georgia State Railroad Museum.
+This year's Taste of Savannah takes place from 1-5 p.m.
+Nov.
+14 at the historic Georgia State Railroad Museum.
 General admission tickets are $65 per person and include unlimited tastings in a souvenir leaded crystal wine glass (no plastic this year) and five free food tokens.
-The food items are priced $3-$9 and require food coins to purchase.
+The food items are priced at $3-$9 and require food coins to purchase.
 Food tokens are $1 each.

-So, aside from moving the ever-growing event from the cramped Ellis Square location to the roomy Railroad Museum, what else is new this year?
+So, aside from moving the ever-growing event from the cramped Ellis Square location to the roomy museum, what else is new this year?

-According to Savannah Food and Wine Festival co-founder and director Jan Gourley, the new location allows festival planners to offer more of what Taste of Savannah ticketholders want to see, eat and drink.
+According to Savannah Food & Wine Festival co-founder and director Jan Gourley, the new location allows festival planners to offer more of what Taste of Savannah ticketholders want to see, eat and drink.

 "We have more wine and spirit entries than ever before," Gourley says.

-And while other festivals put the focus on their expensive wine dinners, the Savannah festival stays focused on offering great wines and spirits and all events.
+And while other festivals put the focus on their expensive wine dinners, the Savannah festival stays focused on offering great wines and spirits at all events.

 She also says they cut booth fees this year so everyone local can participate if they want to.

-"It makes a difference when you taste wine in a good glass."
+"It makes a difference when you taste wine in a good glass," she adds.

 And taking that experience to a higher level also includes offering a VIP experience.
 She admits that last year's VIP experience did not go over as planned.

 "We heard what people had to say last year and we know it was everything but VIP.
-This is year is different.
+This year is different.
 We'll have catered food, music, comfy seating, gift bags to all our VIPs and VIP parking.
 The area has its own restaurant.
 It is going to be phenomenal.
-Everyone will want to get in that area."
+Everyone will want to get in that area," she says.

 This year's event will also feature an artisan market.